Take a look at this autonomous golf cart project.

 You got to walk before you run, so they started small, literally.
 The project’s first prototype, the simplest one, was JetBot – a tiny open-source robot based on NVIDIA Jetson Nano.
 The prototype served as a model for the team to assess their level of knowledge in Machine Learning and robotics.

-The second prototype was supposed to be a rover available on the market that would enable the team to develop their algorithms and try them out in action.
+The second prototype in the autonomous golf trolley project was supposed to be a rover available on the market that would enable the team to develop their algorithms and try them out in action.
 And this is where a Leo Rover came into play.
 As Eric put it: "A quick tour of the market led us to choose Leo Rover".
 The robot best lived up to the following criteria the team set:

-It didn’t take long for Eric’s team to realize that not only the Leo Rover allows them to learn the basics of robotics and develop their algorithms, but it also makes a good model for their cart, as both the hardware and software architecture is right there, ready to be replicated.
-Thus, the Leo Rover robot is a crucial part of the whole workflow, where the team first tests basic ideas on a small scale, then, uses the robot in the field to finally integrate it into the real solution.
+It didn’t take long for Eric’s team to realize that not only does the Leo Rover mobile robot allow them to learn the basics of robotics and develop their algorithms, but it also makes a good model for their push cart, as both the hardware and software architecture is right there, ready to be replicated.
+Thus, the Leo Rover robotic platform is a crucial part of the whole workflow, where the team first tests basic ideas on a small scale, then, uses the robot in the field to finally integrate it into the real solution.

-The golf cart project is currently underway.
-Here's what an early prototype looked like:
+Here's what an early prototype of the golf push cart looked like:

-Further advancements to the prototype will include adding a second motor and decoupling the two wheels.
-The hardware is going to resemble that of the Leo Rover robot, including 2 motors of the following parameters: 130W/12V dc/17A/3500 rpm, and 2 controllers of this kind:
+Further advancements to the prototype included adding a second motor and decoupling the two wheels.
+The hardware resembles that of the Leo Rover robotic platform, including 2 motors of the following parameters: 130W/12V dc/17A/3500 rpm, and 2 controllers of this kind:

 Instead of LiDAR, navigation will be based only on GPS, odometry and camera.